-Simply put, licensure and certification have to do with documentation of your education, training practice, and overall ability to perform.
-They designate you as capable to do your job, per standards met through programs or tests.
+Licensure and certification both have to do with the documentation of your education, training practice, and overall ability to perform.
+They designate you as capable to do your job per standards met through programs or tests.
 They are often expected, if not required, of anyone who practices specific crafts or offers certain services or goods for sale.

 - Generally obtained from educational institutions, with or without governmental oversight.

 - Sometimes required to practice specific trades.

 - Generally obtained from or overseen by government institutions or agencies (federal, state, and local levels).